StefanSchutte/nextron-assessment-odin-vr/README.md

 #### For a quick preview of the application in action:

+- In Download Link section in this readme.
 - Download the zip file
 - Unzip the contents
 - Run the executable file